GoogleChrome/web.dev/src/site/content/en/blog/websocketstream/index.md

 [backpressure](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API/Concepts#Backpressure).
 This is the process by which a single stream or a pipe chain regulates the speed of reading or writing.
-When a stream later in the chain is still busy and isn't yet ready to accept more chunks, it sends a signal backwards through the chain to slow down delivery as appropriate.
+When the stream itself or a stream later in the pipe chain is still busy and isn't yet ready to accept more chunks, it sends a signal backwards through the chain to slow down delivery as appropriate.

 ### The Problem with the current WebSocket API